NMT MANAGEMENT INC

 Safety and Health

 Health and Safety

-The health and safety of employees and others on company or customer property are of critical concern to Massage Revolution.
-We strive to attain the highest possible level of safety in all activities and operations.
+The health and safety of employees and others on company or customer property are of critical concern to NMT Management Inc. We strive to attain the highest possible level of safety in all activities and operations.
 The Company will comply with all health and safety laws applicable to our business and employees are required to follow our customer’s safety practices while on site.
-Additionally, Massage Revolution has developed a written Injury and Illness Prevention Program.
+Additionally, NMT Management Inc. has developed a written Injury and Illness Prevention Program.
 It is your responsibility to observe the Injury and Illness Prevention Program provisions applicable to your job.

-Towards this end, Massage Revolution must rely upon employees to ensure that work areas are kept safe and free of hazardous conditions.
-Employees should be conscientious about workplace safety, including proper operating methods and known dangerous conditions or hazards.
+Towards this end, NMT Management Inc. must rely upon employees to ensure that work areas are kept safe and free of hazardous conditions. employees should be conscientious about workplace safety, including proper operating methods and known dangerous conditions or hazards.
 You should report any unsafe conditions or potential hazards to the Center Manager immediately even if you believe you have corrected the problem.

 Owing to the importance of hygiene to the welfare of our business and customers, we encourage staff to regularly wash and sanitize their hands and their work area.
 Because it is critical to our business, please be conscious regarding the use of perfume, your breath, smoking, and other potentially offensive odors.